What Are My Costs?

 Academic Year Cost of Attendance Estimates

-1Tuition and may be higher, depending on a student's program of study.
-Standard tuition is listed above, and is based on full-time enrollment (12+ credit hours per semester).
+1Tuition may be higher, depending on a student's program of study.
+Standard tuition is listed above and is based on full-time enrollment (12+ credit hours per semester).
 Rates for Nursing, Computer Science, and Engineering majors are listed on the Bursar Office website.
-Students enrolled in less than 12 credit hours per semester will have reductions in all categories of COA.
+Students enrolled in fewer than 12 credit hours per semester will have reductions in all categories of COA.

-3Room and board is an average allowance for on-campus housing.
-This allowance includes the Huskie Block 12 meal plan.
-For students living off-campus, room & board includes a modest allowance for rent, food, utilities and other living necessities.
+3Living Expenses are an average allowance for on-campus housing.
+This allowance includes the Huskie Block 19 meal plan, as well as allowance for 2 additional meals per week.
+For students living off-campus, living expenses include a modest allowance for rent, food, utilities and other living necessities.
 Individual expenses will vary.
-Room & board costs for students living at home with a parent are reduced to $5,560 for the academic year to acknowledge ongoing family household expenses such as food, utilities, personal use of technology and other household expenses.
+Living expense allowances for students living at home with a parent are reduced to $4,152 for the academic year to acknowledge ongoing family household expenses such as food, utilities, personal use of technology and other household expenses.

 4This COA reflects an assumption of full-time enrollment and has allowances for transportation and other miscellaneous expenses that may be incurred by some students in your program.
 Students living with a parent will have a different allowance for housing and travel.
 In addition, students enrolled less than full-time will have different category and total COA amounts.